 - 1 10- ounce bag mini marshmallows

-Line an 8x8 or 9x9 square pan with wax paper or foil; set aside.
+- Line an 8x8 or 9x9 square pan with foil; set aside.

-Spread mixture into prepared pan then refrigerate until set (about 2-3 hours).
-Once set, lift from pan by pulling up on wax paper or foil.
+- Spread mixture into prepared pan then refrigerate until set (about 2-3 hours).
+Once set, lift from pan by pulling up on foil.
 Cut into 16 or 25 squares.
 Store covered in refrigerator.